Funds make it easy to give money to projects you care about.

-Big companies call the process for paying for stuff “procurement”.
+Big companies call the process of paying for stuff “procurement”.
 It’s often pretty involved, with contracts, invoices, purchasing order numbers, and bureaucracy—a painful thing to go through repeatedly for small amounts.

-It is so much simpler and more practical to ask corporations to make one large payment, to one vendor.
-As an umbrella non-profit, we are set up for exactly this, and Funds are a feature on the platform to make the experience even better, and more scalable.
+It is easier for corporations to make one large payment to one vendor.
+As an umbrella non-profit, we are set up for exactly this.
+Funds are a feature on the platform to make the experience even better, and more scalable.

-Funds allows for more customization in the transparency of an initiative.
-This is a great way to issue grants to recipients of emergency aid, human rights activists and censorship targets, for example, for whom more privacy is essential.
+Funds allow for more customization in the transparency of an initiative.
+This is a great way to issue grants to recipients of emergency aid, human rights activists, and censorship targets, for example, for whom more privacy is essential.

-It's also perfect for initiatives who want it to be easier to distribute money outside of Open Source Collective.
-Funds is the best way to manage your FOSS support fund to projects in or out of your OSC fund since you'll only need to deal with one vendor (us!).
+It's also perfect for initiatives that want it to be easier to distribute money outside of Open Source Collective.
+Funds are the best way to manage your FOSS support fund for projects in or out of your OSC fund since you'll only need to deal with one vendor (us!).

 With Funds, we can now offer more flexibility for managing finances and expenses.

 Lots of projects sign up with us because they don’t have their own company or foundation to work through.
 But you don’t have to be on Open Collective.
-Any collective—whether they are part of a company, have their own foundation, work with another fiscal host, or are unincorporated—can get contributions from a Fund.
+Any collective—whether they are part of a company, has its own foundation, works with another fiscal host, or is unincorporated—can get contributions from a Fund.